Advanced Settings

 measure your Dec backlash and see what it recommends with regard to

 using Dec backlash compensation.
+The backlash compensation value

 When an AO is in use, the 'Algorithms' tab will only show choices for controlling the tip/tilt optical element in the AO